- The House

 It has also been an opportunity to make some new discoveries about items in Kiplin’s collections.
 “Whilst working on research for the exhibition, I looked more closely at some of the military items we have at Kiplin, including portraits of family members.
 We have a number of paintings and photographs of Reginald Talbot, brother of Kiplin’s late 19th century owner, Admiral Carpenter, in military dress.
 When I zoomed into the scanned images of Reginald to examine what he was wearing and holding, I saw the resemblance to a cavalry sword and a helmet of the 1st Life Guards which have been on display for some of the 12 years I have been at Kiplin, but without identification.
 Reginald served in the Zulu and Egyptian wars of the 1880s and the sword and the helmet were definitely his!
 Two more of Kiplin’s mysteries have been solved, which means I can put more detail into the records of these items in our inventory.”

-The Heritage Lottery funded exhibition, which opens on Good Friday, 29 March at 2pm, looks at the involvement of Kiplin, its owners and the local community when duty called.
+The Heritage Lottery funded exhibition, which re-opens on Sunday 6 April at 2pm, looks at the involvement of Kiplin, its owners and the local community when duty called.
 The 400-year old Hall has links to the 17th century Civil War through to the 1939-1945 Second World War, when the house was requisitioned by the RAF and used as a Maintenance Unit, storing and supplying bombs and ammunition to the local airfields – Croft, Middleton-St-George, Catterick and probably Scorton.
 Each of the airfields, the brave men who flew from them, and the women who worked tirelessly to support them, are represented in the exhibition.
 The period is brought to life through the recorded memories of local people who are witnesses to times spent in the shadow of the airfields during the War.
 Visitors will hear these in the Second World War Kitchen, part of one of the flats created for RAF officers in the Hall which still survives today.

 Kiplin Hall has also been a place of refuge from war.
 Some years after the victory at Trafalgar and Nelson’s death on board H.M.S.
 Victory, Dr. Alexander Scott, Nelson’s chaplain and friend, became Vicar of Catterick.
 He enjoyed the friendship of Kiplin’s owners, Lord and Lady Tyrconnel, and spent many hours reading in their 19th century Gothic drawing room.
 Dr. Scott was present when Nelson died and the scenes of battle aboard Victory are described in Nelson’s Spy – the Life of Alexander Scott: “He [Scott] rushed up the companion ladder – now slippery with gore – the scene above was all noise, confusion and smoke – but he had hardly time to breathe there, when Lord Nelson himself fell…” Scott gave Nelson’s library chair from Victory to the Tyrconnels and it is on display in the Library at Kiplin today.